-Ali: The Fullerton Bay Hotel Singapore is an award-winning hotel and has been awarded top accolades by Forbes consistently through the years.
-It is the place to be seen, a place to indulge and a place to unwind in the privacy of an oasis set in the heart of bustling Singapore.
+Ali Alsagoff: The Fullerton Bay Hotel Singapore is an award-winning hotel and has been awarded top accolades by Forbes consistently through the years.
+It is the place to be seen, a place to indulge, and a place to unwind in the privacy of an oasis set in the heart of bustling Singapore.

-Every guestroom is equipped with floor to ceiling windows and a private balcony, offering a splendid view of the Marina Bay.
+Every guestroom is equipped with floor-to-ceiling windows and a private balcony, offering a splendid view of Marina Bay.

-All our 100 guestrooms have floor to ceiling windows and balconies that look out to the splendid Marina Bay.
+All our 100 guestrooms have floor-to-ceiling windows and balconies that look out to the splendid Marina Bay.
 Imagine waking up to that million-dollar view every day!
-The Fullerton Bay Hotel is also the only hotel that is built on the waters of Marina Bay, and part of the building used to the iconic and historic Clifford Pier.
+The Fullerton Bay Hotel is also the only hotel that is built on the waters of Marina Bay, and part of the building used for the iconic and historic Clifford Pier.
 Guests who enjoy heritage and culture can opt to go on our heritage tour to learn more about Singapore’s fascinating history.